cgytrus/CatsAreOnline/README.md

 4. Open the game and press F1 when you get to the main menu
 5. Open the "Cats are Online" category
-6. Change the Username and Display Name options to whatever you like (you can use [Rich Text](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/StyledText.html), however, keep in mind that username is the name that people user in commands, so if you use rich text in your username, it'll be hard if possible to type, so don't use rich text in usernames)
+6. Change the Username and Display Name options to whatever you like (you can use [Rich Text](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/StyledText.html), however, keep in mind that username is the name that people use in commands, so if you use rich text in your username, it'll be hard if even possible to type, so don't use rich text in usernames please)
 7. Change the Address option to the address of the server you're connecting to, I usually host the server sometimes on `93.123.252.235:1337`
 8. Enable the Connected option
 9. Press T to chat, type /help in chat for a list of available commands